digital-asset/ex-healthcare-claims-processing/README.md

 ```
 mvn clean package
 ```
-**Note:** If you change the DAML models locally, you need to run re-run this command before starting the application.
+**Note:** If you change the DAML models locally, you need to re-run this command before starting the application.

 ### Starting the App
 There are two options: